A New Derivation of the Propagator's Path Integral for Spinless Elementary Particles: Introduction

 \section{Introduction}

 In this paper we build a framework where physical events are defined with respect to the evolutions of the state variables of distinct {\it isolated units} (what we will call {\it the experiences} of the units), and the intermittent matching of their experiences during interaction.
 These units will be formally defined in Section 2 as elementary particles, or more general physical phenomena, whenever they do not significantly affect their surrounding environment.
-We will demonstrate that some basic additional assumptions on the notion of experience of a unit are sufficient to derive the quantum mechanical propagator for spinless elementary particles in the limiting case of weak fields and low velocities.
+We will demonstrate that some basic additional assumptions on the notion of experience of an isolated unit are sufficient to derive the quantum mechanical propagator for spinless elementary particles in the limiting case of weak fields and low velocities.

 The theoretical framework we propose is a self-consistent primitive ontology \cite{allori} of isolated units, in the sense that the theory affirms the reality of its constituent objects and of the corresponding experiences.
+Accordingly, since in isolation a unit is the only phenomenon validating the reality of a specific evolution of its state variables, the experience of an isolated unit is a physically valid local representation of reality, until the unit is forced to match its experience in interaction with another unit.

-However, it does not rely on any preferred role of conscious observers (or even less, of conscious phenomena) in determining the outcome of physical processes.
-Indeed, the notion of experience of a unit and the notion of matching of experiences that we propose in Section 2 simply suggest that to properly understand physical evolution and interaction of phenomena we must first consider the information available to the phenomena involved.
+Note that the primitive ontology of isolated units does not rely on any preferred role of conscious observers (or even less, of conscious phenomena) in determining the outcome of physical processes.
+Indeed, the notion of experience of a unit and the notion of matching of experiences that we propose in Section 2 simply assume that to properly understand physical evolution and interaction of phenomena we must first consider the restricted information available to the phenomena directly involved.
 The framework of units of experience can then be seen as a contribution to the understanding of the role of information and computation in the foundations of quantum systems \cite{zell,hooft}.

 Additionally, the framework we develop is relational, since it relies on matching distinct experiences, and it allows for multiple and compatible possibilities of motion of a unit to be meaningfully considered real physical quantities, as we will show in Section 2.2.
 These general characteristics are shared respectively with relational quantum mechanics \cite{rovelli} and with the transactional interpretation of quantum mechanics \cite{cramer,kastner}.
 We also note that the emphasis on the perspective of distinct phenomena has been already suggested in a different form in \cite{smolin}, in the broader context of the real ensemble interpretation of quantum mechanics \cite{smolin2}.
 In this approach, to every element of a physical system, it is associated a ``view'' encoding the knowledge of the system according to that specific element.